cohere-ai/cohere-toolkit/docs/custom_tool_guides/tool_guide.md

 Next, add your tool class to the init file by locating it in `src/community/tools/__init__.py`.
 Import your tool here, then add it to the `__all__` list.

-To enable your tool, you will need to go to the `configuration.yaml` file and add your tool's name to the list of `enabled_tools`.
-This tool name will correspond to the one defined in the `NAME` attribute of your class.

 Finally, you will need to add your tool definition to the config file.
 Locate it in `src/community/config/tools.py`, and import your tool at the top with `from backend.tools import ..`.

 In the Tool enum, add your tool as an enum value.
 For example, `My_Tool = MyToolClass`.